SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/okta_system_log.md

     !!! note

-        According your Okta subscription, you may need to decrease the ratelimit_per_minute in the trigger configuration.
+        According to your Okta subscription, you may need to decrease the ratelimit_per_minute in the trigger configuration.
 Please see the [OKTA documentation](https://help.okta.com/en-us/Content/Topics/Security/API.htm) for more information

 ## Further Readings